AtandaAbdul/Churn-Analysis-And-Prediction/README.md

 # Churn-Analysis-And-Prediction

+Customer Churn - churn is when an existing customer, user, player, subscriber or any kind of return client stops doing business or ends the relationship with a company.

-Analyzing the customers who have left us and predicting the customers who hold the possibility of leaving us soon
+Aim - Analyzing the pecularities of customers who have churned and Aim - is to figure our which customers may likely churn in future